tangentyh/notes-of-tan/javaNotes.md

    - race condition -- when a system's substantive behavior is dependent on the sequence or timing of other uncontrollable events
    - atomic
    - preference -- concurrent collections with non-blocking mechanism, synchronizers > underlying locks in `java.util.concurrent` > `synchronized` > `Lock`
-     - client-side locking -- discouraged
+     - avoid client-side locking -- discouraged to use the lock of an object to implement additional atomic operations, e.g. use the lock of a `Vector` object to implement something like `AtomicLong::getAndAdd` for given index
    - when to use
      > If you write a variable which may next be read by another thread, or you read a variable which may have last been written by another thread, you must use synchronization.